nirajmahajan/Visualising-CNNs/README.md

 ## Results - WSOL

-In this section, I have attached the results for Weakly Supervised Object Localisation - specifically Digit recognition in the wild.
-I have trained a binary classifier to distinguish between images with and without text in the wild.
+In this section, we have attached the results for Weakly Supervised Object Localisation - specifically Digit recognition in the wild.
+We have trained a binary classifier to distinguish between images with and without text in the wild.
 Such a classifier will need to focus on instances of text to perform classification.
 A few results are attached in this section.

 All the generated results can be found [here](https://github.com/nirajmahajan/Visualising-CNNs/tree/master/results).